Duration

 Program Description

-Interior design is the process of conceptualizing space and creating expressive interior environments, which enhance the quality of life and contribute to the health, safety and welfare of society.
-The practice of interior design integrates the aesthetic and the cultural domains with the functional and the technical ones to provide design solutions that respond to human needs.
+Interior design is the process of conceptualizing space and creating expressive interior environments that enhance the quality of life and contribute to society's health, safety, and welfare.
+The practice of interior design integrates the aesthetic and cultural domains with the functional and technical ones to provide design solutions that respond to human needs.
 Interior design gives shape and meaning to the spaces that users inhabit.
-Interior designers develop creative design solutions for residential, commercial, industrial, administrative etc. spaces by responding to the design requirements.
+By responding to design requirements, interior designers develop creative design solutions for residential, commercial, industrial, and administrative spaces.

 Program Objectives